commandAGI/commandAGI/docs/developers/custom_computers.md

     A custom computer implementation that controls XYZ system.

     This implementation uses the ABC library to interact with XYZ hardware.
-    It supports all standard CommandLAB actions and adds custom methods for XYZ-specific functionality.
+    It supports all standard commandAGI2 actions and adds custom methods for XYZ-specific functionality.

     Args: